b12io/orchestra/docs/source/features.rst

 working on.

-When the timer is stopped, a time entry is automatically created for the amount of time tracked.
+When the timer is stopped, a time entry is automatically created for the amount of time worked.
 A worker can go to the timecard page to edit and manually add time entries.

 Timecard